jdh7190/tique_case/README.md

 Join the [Telegram](https://t.me/+c9ISZcdmXgU1MzIx) for general support.

 The wallet code is open-source however the design (HTML and CSS) are copyrighted by DuckCreation.

+The design, UI and UX from tique.run are not open-source and subject to copyright enforcement.

+If developers choose to run this code they must implement their own style and design.